-2. Construction Standard.
+Construction Standard.
 Driveways shall be constructed according to the Vermont Agency of Transportation’s B-71 Standards for Commercial and Residential Driveways (See Figure 5.1), in addition to the following standards:

 Minimum traveled way width: 12 feet

-.Setback: Driveways shall not be required to meet setback standards.
+Setback: Driveways shall not be required to meet setback standards.